abrt/faf/HACKING.md

 ### Building locally
 1. Install dependencies

-    First you should install all dependent packages.

-    Dependencies can be listed by:

-        $ ./autogen.sh sysdeps

-    or installed by:

-        $ ./autogen.sh sysdeps --install

-    The dependency installer gets the data from [the rpm spec file](faf.spec.in)
+        # dnf builddep --spec faf.spec

-2. Build from source
+2. Build

-    When you have all dependencies installed you can now build a rpm package by these commands:
+    With all the dependencies installed, you can build the RPM package:

-        $ ./autogen.sh
-        $ ./configure
-        $ make rpm

-    Now in the `noarch` folder you can find a rpm package.
-You can install it by:
+        $ tito build --rpm --test

+    By default, tito uses /tmp/tito for output.
+You can install the resulting packages using

-        $ rpm -Uvh noarch/faf-*.rpm
+        # rpm -Uvh /tmp/tito/noarch/faf-*.rpm

 ### Building in container
 Prerequisite: